You could say that I was cradled in the vineyards. Son and grandson of a winegrower, since all time...

 Welcome to Champagne!
 More precisely in the valley of the Marne where Olivier Marteaux is putting the ...

 The passion of the vine and the art of conviviality, this is what sums up the state of mind of...

 The Guy Charbaut Champagne House is a family estate located in the heart of the best wines of the region...

 Domaine Boulachin Chaput is located in Arrentières, in the heart of part of the vineyards, which allows us to make visits "from the vine to the flute".
 Over time and with the passing of time, Geoffrey...Lire plus Learn more

 Since I was 5 years old, our parents and grandparents have always taken us with them to the vineyards.
-Little by little we took part in the work.
-We tasted the wines quite quickly, helping to make them.
-Being a winegrower means adapting to climatic conditions, listening to the vine and wine to offer ripe grapes and champagnes that are similar to us.
-The wine that most resembles me would be Brut Nature, our last born without liqueur.
+Little by little, we took part in the work.
+We tasted the wines quite quickly and helped to make them.
+Being a winegrower means adapting to the climatic conditions, listening to the vines and the wine in order to offer ripe grapes and champagnes that resemble us.
+The wine that resembles me the most would be the Brut Nature, our last born without liqueur.
 It is simple, generous, with character and surprising.
-Michel Drappier - champagnes of the same name - is the person who inspires me, he is always one step ahead, successful but knows how to keep it simple.
+Michel Drappier is the person who inspires me, he is always one step ahead, successful but knows how to stay simple.

-My oldest memory goes back to the first time I made red wine with my grandfather, barefoot to crush the grapes in the vat.
-Our champagnes are made from grapes that are very ripe.
-We work reasonably with less yield, the grapes are more expressive.
-We let it age on average 5 years, so we have generous, powerful champagnes, mostly with meals.
-The world of wine is a world of exchange, sensations, conviviality and a priori simplicity because we are farmers above all.
-There is too much snobbery, "new rich people" especially in champagne who have forgotten where they come from and that their parents or grandparents have worked hard without often being able to live off it.
+My earliest memory goes back to the first time I made red wine with my grandfather, with my bare legs to crush the grapes in the vat.
+Our champagnes are made from grapes that have reached good maturity.
+We work in a reasonable way with less yields, so the grapes are more expressive.
+We let them age on average 5 years, so we have generous and powerful champagnes.
+The world of wine is a world of exchange, of sensations, of conviviality and a priori of simplicity because we are farmers above all.
+There is too much snobbery in Champagne, people who have forgotten where they come from, that their parents or grandparents worked hard without often being able to live from it.